DeepakTatachar/FinanceModel/README.md

 How to run?
 ------------
-set the paramters in compare.py and use the following command
+set the parameters in compare.py and use the following command
 ```
 python compare.py
 ```